hud9925/KwRiverInfo/README.md

 * **Frontend**: deploy `templates/layout.html` + `static/` to Vercel or any static host.
 * **Backend**: deploy `api/` to Heroku, Fly.io, or similar.
 * Ensure environment variables are set and CORS or proxy settings allow `/api/*` calls.

-## Usage

-1. **Map Tab**: Explore dam locations (♦) and river-access points.
-Use layer controls to toggle visibility.
-2. **Current Conditions**: Select a cluster from the dropdown to view real-time data and trends.

 ## Contributing